 Schedule a Dental Care Exam

-Are you experiencing swelling, bleeding or receding gums, loose teeth of chronic bad breath?
+Are you experiencing swelling, bleeding, or receding gums, loose teeth, or chronic bad breath?
 If so, a consultation with Dr. Welinsky is highly recommended.
 We are always looking for new patients to join our family practice.
 Contact us at 410-321-8480 or use our online appointment request form and we will contact you shortly.
-Our Baltimore, MD area dentist office is convenient for patients in Towson, West Towson, Parkville and many suburbs in Baltimore, MD.
+Our Baltimore, MD area dentist office is convenient for patients in Towson, West Towson, Parkville, and many suburbs in Baltimore, MD.